Updated: 2 days ago

 I hope you all have Twitter developers account, if not please create it.

-Now, go to Developer Twitter and sign in with your Twitter account.
-Click on Apps > Create an app at the top right corner of your screen as shown below.
+Then, go to Developer Twitter and sign in with your Twitter account.
+Click on Apps > Create an app at the top right corner of your screen.

 Note: Earlier, developer.twitter.com was known as apps.twitter.com.

-If you have any question, please don't forget to write in comment section at the end of this post.
+If you have any question, please feel free to ask in comment section at the end of this post.

 Please provide a proper website name like https://example.com otherwise you will get error while creating the application.
 Sample has been shown above.